intel/llvm/sycl/doc/design/PrivateAlloca.md

 arguments encoding the specialization constant used as array length, corresponding to the arguments received by builtins implementing SYCL 2020 specialization constants; a type hint argument encoding the allocation element type, and the required alignment, which must be an immediate argument.
+Note `sycl-post-link` usage of `__spirv_SpecConstant` to represent specialization constant queries is preserved, as we can reuse most of the handling of specialization constant builtins defined in [the corresponding design document](./SYCL2020-SpecializationConstants.md).

 ```llvm
 declare ptr @llvm.sycl.alloca.p0.p4.p4.p4.f32(ptr addrspace(4), ptr addrspace(4), ptr addrspace(4), float, i64)